AayushBade14/CUDA_Softmax/01_atomic_version/REPORT.md

 1. Current implementation is using atomic_add in the 2nd pass, each thread trying to access memory at the same time creates race conditions and limits throughput.
 2. Every kernel reads/writes global memory directly.
 And no use of fast-shared memory.
 3. Kernel occupancy ranges from 39.33% to 58.42%, which clearly shows underutilization of GPU resources.
+4. Too many kernels being used.
+5. Too many CPU-GPU data transfers, which adds up to the overhead.

 ## Result
 ![result](./result_atomic.png)